EvolvingAgentsLabs/agent-examples/README.md

 - Listed in project acknowledgments
 - Credited in example documentation
 - Invited to collaborate on future developments
-- Recognized for expanding LLMUNIX capabilities
+- Recognized for expanding LLMunix capabilities

 ## Acknowledgements

 *   Original Concept Contributors: [Matias Molinas](https://github.com/matiasmolinas) and [Ismael Faro](https://github.com/ismaelfaro).

-*LLMUNIX: Where simulation meets reality, and training data drives the future of autonomous AI.*
+*LLMunix: Where simulation meets reality, and training data drives the future of autonomous AI.*